microsoft/mixed-reality-extension-sdk/design/button.behavior.md

 Button Behavior Actions:
 - `hover` - The action that occurs when the button is targeted by the host app input system.
     - Hover states: `enter`, `hovering`, `exit`
-- `click` - The action that occurs when a complete click has happened on the button consisting of both a button pressed and button released event.
+- `click` - The action that occurs when a complete button click has happened on the button consisting of both a button pressed and button released event, and no long press has begun..
     - Click states: None.
 This is a single atomic event.
+- `longPress` - The action that starts after the button `pressed` event has occured, and a set amount of time that is the long press threshold has passed before a button `released` has occured.
+	- Long press states: `started`, `holding`, `ended`
 - `button` - The action that occurs when the button interaction state has changed from being pressed and then released.
     - Button states: `pressed`, `holding`, `released`